 Cut Scenes: A cut cock

-underwear.
+any underwear.
 Barker agreed and the scene was shot this way, although a second version was filmed later that showed Davis wearing underwear.
-It was later mandated that the preferred version of the scene was the latter, and the first version remained on the
+It was later mandated that the preferred version of the scene was the latter, and the first version

 Cut Scenes: Hammering